-Getting your belongings ready for shipping to Australia takes some hard work.
-Yes, your shipping agents will come and pack everything for you, but there’s still a lot to sort out before they arrive.
-As a self-confessed control freak, I found is so difficult shipping items to Australia – I hate leaving things to the last minute and would have much preferred being able to pack everything up myself over a period of weeks leading up to the move.
-It felt strange leaving everything for someone else to come and do the packing for us.
+Getting your belongings ready for international shipping to Australia takes some work.
+Your international removals company will come and pack everything for you, but there’s still a lot to sort out before they arrive, especially if you plan on shipping tools to Australia along with sports equipment or outdoor gear.
+As a self-confessed control freak, I found it so difficult shipping items to Australia – I hated leaving things to the last minute and would have much preferred being able to pack everything up in the 20ft shipping container myself over a period of time rather than have someone else do it over a couple of days.

 This post contains affiliate links.